nystudio107/craft-code-editor/README.md

 ## Requirements

-CodeEditor requires Craft CMS 3.0 or 4.0.
+Code Editor requires Craft CMS 3.0 or 4.0.

 ## Installation

-To install CodeEditor, follow these steps:
+To install Code Editor, follow these steps:

 1. Open your terminal and go to your Craft project: